RVCC-CISY225-S2019/project-2-jsnake1617/README.md

-## Project 1 About Me Starter Code
+## Project 2 About Me

 ### My Project
+* Changed the font
+* Made a header and footer
+* changed the background color
+* updated readme.md

 ### Resources